vinutahosur/myretail-service/README.md

 # myRetail-service

 myRetail-service is a REST-based 'microservice' which I have developed using Java 8 and Spring Boot framework.
 It exposes REST API for web and mobile clients to GET and UPDATE product information as JSON.
-The service runs on embedded tomcat server.
+The service runs on embedded Tomcat server.

 The service gets product details from another REST service (RedSky) and product price details from AWS DynamoDB NoSQL data source.